joshua-curci/Joshuafactor/README.md

 This is going to come in handy later when we then build the models for these functions<br/>
 ### Put DB calls into models
 Compleated with custom table names<br/>
+### Optimise controller functions (5 in total)
+Being done in parts<br/>
+Firstly, optimising and updating the insert statement in the UserController<br/>